 Vitamin k refers to all organic quinone compounds with blood clotting effects.

 - Vitamin K1, or phylloquinone, is vitamin K derived from plants, especially leafy green vegetables such as collard greens, spinach, broccoli, cabbage, kale, lettuce

 - Vitamin K2, or menaquinone, is vitamin K derived from bacterial fermentation.
 It can be found in milk, yogurt, cheese, or animal-based feed like eggs, chicken, beef, pork, and fish.

 - Vitamin K3, or menadione, is chemically synthesized vitamin K and is used in the industry as it’s water soluble and has a high stability.

 A chicken produces its own vitamin K2 from bacteria in the intestines.
-However, most of it is made in the last parts of the guts and can't be absorbed by the body.
-Instead, it ends up in their droppings, which contain relatively high levels of vitamin K. It's actually so much that it becomes an important source of vitamin K for chickens that eat their droppings in the chicken run.
+However, most of it is made in the last parts of the guts and can’t be absorbed by the body.
+Instead, it ends up in their droppings, which contain relatively high levels of vitamin K. It’s actually so much that it becomes an important source of vitamin K for chickens eating their droppings in the chicken run.

 Recommended Vitamin K Intake for Chickens

 Different sources list different recommendations.
 We aggregated recent recommendations, as poultry has undergone a tremendous evolution in the last 50 years.

 |Growers (2-4 weeks old)||3-5 mg/kg|